-- To ensure that the aims and objectives of the CLEP are complemented by the Plan - Ensure that the principles of ecological sustainability are incorporated into the design, construction and ongoing operation of development - Facilitate innovative development of high quality design and construction in the City of Campbelltown - Ensure that new development maintains or enhances the character and quality of the natural and built environment
+- To ensure that the aims and objectives of the CLEP 2015 are complemented by the Plan - Ensure that the principles of ecological sustainability are incorporated into the design, construction and ongoing operation of development - Facilitate innovative development of high quality design and construction in the City of Campbelltown - Ensure that new development maintains or enhances the character and quality of the natural and built environment - Ensure that new development takes place on land that is capable of supporting development - Encourage the creation of safe, secure and liveable environments - Ensure that new development minimises the consumption of energy and other finite resources, to conserve environmental assets and to reduce greenhouse gas emissions; and

-- Ensure that new development takes place on land that is capable of supporting development - Encourage the creation of safe, secure and liveable environments - Ensure that new development minimises the consumption of energy and other finite resources, to conserve environmental assets and to reduce greenhouse gas emissions; and - Provide for the design requirements for a variety of housing within the City of Campbelltown.
+Provide for the design requirements for a variety of housing within the City of Campbelltown.

 It is considered that the development is consistent with the relevant aims of the SCDCP as it would facilitate a development on land that is capable of supporting development.
+The proposed modifications do not alter the consistency of the proposed development with the SCDCP.

-Part 2 - Requirements Applying to all Types of Development
+Part 2 - Requirements applying to all Types of Development

-The general provisions of Part 2 of the Plan apply to all types of development.
+The general provisions of Part 2 of the Plan apply to all types of development and were satisfied in the approval of the original development application.
 Compliance with the relevant provisions of Part 2 of the Plan is discussed below.